 Students who complete the program will have a matchless opportunity for exposure to and concentrated study in the law and skills necessary to train as an advocate in a civil litigation setting.
-An important component of the Concentration Program is the Civil Litigation Skills Practicum, a two-semester course allowing students to participate in the planning and execution of each major phase of pre-trial litigation through a simulated client representation.
-Further, as a capstone experience, all students will participate in an externship or similar intensive integrated opportunity allowing them to see the application of those skills to real life disputes.
+An important component of the Concentration Program is the Civil Litigation Practice, a two-semester course allowing students to participate in the planning and execution of each major phase of pre-trial litigation through a simulated client representation.
+Further, all students will participate in an externship, clinic, or experiential course allowing them to apply those skills to real-life disputes.

 - Individual student/faculty course counseling

 - Opportunity to "litigate" a simulated civil dispute

 - Opportunity to draft litigation documents under faculty supervision

 - Priority registration for Civil Litigation and Advocacy Concentration events